filtercai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Codebook for Getting and Cleaning Data Course Project

----
+## About

-title: "Codebook for Getting and Cleaning Data Course Project"
+This is the course project for the Getting and Cleaning Data Coursera course.
-author: "filter u2chcai@gmail.com"
-date: "2015-11-22"

----
+Filter Cai
+2015-11-22

 ## Project Description
 This is the course project for the Getting and Cleaning Data Coursera course.